richafnu/Viva/Viva/insights/advanced/admin/import-org-data-azure.md

 * Select the mapping icon to see the mapping settings for the workflow.

 >[!Note]
 > Each tenant can have only one import in progress at a time.
 You need to complete the workflow of one data file, which means you either guide it to a successful validation and processing or abandon it, before you begin the workflow of the next data file.
 The status or stage of the upload workflow is shown on the **Data connections** tab.

 ##### Processing fails

-If processing fails, you’ll find a “Processing failed” status in the **Import history** table.
+If processing fails, you'll find a “Processing failed” status in the **Import history** table.
 For processing to succeed, the source system admin needs to correct errors and push the data to Viva Insights again.

 >[!Note]
 > Processing failures are generally due to backend errors.
-If you’re seeing persistent processing failures and you’ve corrected the data in your imported file, [log a support ticket with us](/microsoft-365/admin/get-help-support).
+If you're seeing persistent processing failures and you’ve corrected the data in your imported file, [log a support ticket with us](/microsoft-365/admin/get-help-support).

 #### Validation fails

 If data validation fails, you'll see a "Validation failed" status in the **Import history** table.
 For validation to succeed, the source system admin needs to correct errors and push the data to Viva Insights again.
 Under **Actions**, select the download icon to download an error log.
 Send this log to the source system admin so they know what to correct before sending the data again.

 The source system admin might find the following section helpful to fix data errors in their export file.